Transfer Money

 On Florida Street in downtown Buenos Aires, police officers stand around while ‘arbolitos‘ (money changers) yell out ‘Cambio, Cambio — Dolares, Euros’ to offer their services.

-Changing money with a random arbolito on Florida Street usually turns out fine.
+Changing money with a random arbolito (money changer) on Florida Street usually turns out fine.

 As a courtesy, we will exchange a small amount of dollars at the Blue Rate, for those using our airport pickup service on the weekends, when there are few people changing money.

-A picture of a sign taped to a bank door that says 'cajero cerrado' ('ATM closed'), which is a common sight at ATM's in Argentina
+A sign taped to a bank door that says 'cajero cerrado' ('ATM closed'), which is a common sight at ATM's in Argentina

-On holidays and weekends not only are money transfer services like Western Union closed, it’s also not uncommon to find ATM’s closed.
+On holidays and weekends, it’s also not uncommon to find ATM’s closed or out of money.

 It’s best to be informed about the process of changing on the ‘blue market’ before you go to a ‘cueva‘ (as the underground exchanges are called.)